b4hia/Tecnicas_de_Programacao/README.md

-# Tecnicas_de_Programacao
-Repo for posting activities related to programming techniques
+## Repo for posting activities related to programming techniques